widdowquinn/Teaching-2015-03-17-UoD_compgenvis/workshop_1/04-BLAST_and_MUMmer.md

 You will run `BLASTN+` comparisons with two different algorithms, as discussed in the lecture: `BLASTN` and `megaBLAST`, and compare the outputs using the visualisation tool `ACT`.

-You will also run a `mummer` comparison on the same genomes, and compare this output to that of the `megaBLAST` algorithm, again using `ACT`.
+You will also run a `nucmer` comparison on the same genomes, and compare this output to that of the `megaBLAST` algorithm, again using `ACT`.

 ## The input dataset